nikkimoteva/unDecided/README.md

   - Create Job Tracking page (Not part of this requirement, but is related so I added this here)
   - Create Account information and settings page

 **Finally, draw 2-3 rough sketch prototypes of some key tasks of your app.
 Sketch these physically on paper and then scan and add to your repo.**

-See Image 1 and Image 2.
+Please see Image 1 and Image 2.

-**Some more info**
+**Competitors**
 - https://www.automl.org/
   - A listing of some autoML companies and related topics
 - Google AutoML: https://cloud.google.com/automl/